 New York Office:

-The building is unlocked at least during normal business hours
+The building is unlocked at least during normal business hours.

-After hours the building is secured and access is granted to personal card for entry
+After hours the building is secured, and access is granted to personal card for entry

 The office is secured and requires an access card for entry.

 All sensitive data and applications are hosted in cloud.
 There is no need for extra security for Network Rooms.
 The server rooms are kept locked with access key assigned to Network Administrator.